climopy-dev/climopy/docs/spectral.rst

 Spectral filtering
 ------------------

-Use `~climpy.oa.filter` to filter data.
+Use `~climopy.oa.filter` to filter data.
 Note this feature needs more testing!
 But feel free to copy my code.
 The below shows response functions and impulse response curves, and applies the filter to some sample data.